Language and literacy development in children is the result of ongoing positive experiences—experiences that begin the moment a child is born.

 Is the training only available in English?

 All of the Smart Talk materials and videos are available in both English and Spanish.
-There will also be a new version of Smart Talk available for providers.
+There is also a version of Smart Talk available for providers.